WangXudongSIA/wangxudong.github.io/index.md

 My research focuses on **Robotic Learning**, **Embodied AI**, and **Computer Vision**.

-I also serve as CAA Member and the reviewer for several conferences and journals such as ICLR, NeurIPS, CVPR, ICCV, ACM MM, AAAI and TIP, TCYB, TNNLS, TII, RAL.
+I also serve as CAA, AAAI Member and the reviewer for several conferences and journals such as ICLR, NeurIPS, CVPR, ICCV, ACM MM, AAAI and TIP, TCYB, TNNLS, TII, RAL.

 ## News